-An investigation into the development of security planning and policy formation, risk management, security education, training and awareness programs.
-This course examines physical and electronic approaches to data protection and derives appropriate assessment strategies for determining the assurance quality of target systems.
+Students engage in an investigation into the development of security planning and policy formation, risk management, security education, training and awareness programs.
+Students examine physical and electronic approaches to data protection and derive appropriate assessment strategies for determining the assurance quality of target systems.